CCSD records detail dozens of complaints about Trustee Kevin Child

 He has since sued the district, four School Board trustees and several former officials alleging civil conspiracy, defamation and a number of other causes of action.

-Child said on Tuesday that he hadn’t seen the documents yet and declined to answer questions.
+Child said Tuesday that he hadn’t seen the documents yet.
+He declined to answer questions.

 “That’s why I have a lawsuit, because most of these things are contrived,” he said.
 “That’s why I have a lawsuit, period, end of story.”

-Those interviewed by Cole described several types of inappropriate behavior from the first-term trustee, who is seeking to retain his School Board seat in next Tuesday’s election.
+Those interviewed by Cole described several types of inappropriate behavior from the first-term trustee.

 Numerous female employees described “overly friendly,” “weird” and “creepy” behavior toward them by Child, who frequently stopped by district offices and schools unannounced early in his tenure on the School Board.
-Those accounts included one accusation of inappropriate touching and another alleging an unwelcome sexual advance and appear to indicate the existence of two previously unknown formal complaints.
+Those accounts included one accusation of inappropriate touching and another alleging an unwelcome sexual advance.
+They appear to indicate the existence of two previously unknown formal complaints.

 The interviews reveal other areas where Child’s behavior raised red flags.